 Airway – corridor 5NM either side of a centre line joining two places.

 TMA – Terminal Manoeuvring Area, area around a large airport.

 Advised to file if flying more than 15nm out to sea.

 Extends 2,000ft above QFE (ground level).

-2nm radius from centre of longest runway or 2.5nm if runway is over 1850m.
+2nm radius from the centre of the longest runway or 2.5nm if the runway is over 1850m.

-Cannot entre ATZ without permission (Radio or phone BEFORE entering)
+Cannot enter ATZ without permission (Radio or phone BEFORE entering)

 MATZ Military Aerodrome Traffic Zone

 Extends to 3,000ft above QFE

 5NM of the centre of the longest runway.